ClickHouse/NoiSQL/README.md

 FROM table;
 ```

+## Limitations

+I didn't find a good way to implement filters (low-pass, high-pass, band-pass, etc).
+It does not have Fourier transform, and we cannot operate on frequency domain.
+Although moving average can suffice as a simple filter.

+## Further Directions

+You can use ClickHouse as a sampler - storing the prepared musical samples in the table, and arranging them with SELECT queries.
+For example, the [Mod Archive](https://modarchive.org/) can help.

+You can use ClickHouse as a vocoder.
+Just provide the microphone input signal instead of the `system.numbers` as a table to `clickhouse-local`.

+You can make the queries parameterized, replacing all the hundreds of constants with parameters.
+Then attach a device with hundreds of knobs and faders to your PC and provide the values of them as a streaming input table.
+Then you can control your sound like a pro.

 ## Motivation

+This is a fun project, and this neither a good nor convenient solution for a problem.
+Better solutions exist.

 There is not much sense in this project, although it can facilitate testing ClickHouse.

 ## Contributing